maziac/z80-custom-memory-model-sample/readme.md

 The model used here is very simple:
 - Addresses 0x0000 - 0xBFFF are mapped to bank 0 which cannot be switched.
 - Addresses 0xC000 - 0xFFFF are mapped to bank 1, 2, 3 or 4.
-Which bank is paged in depends on a value that is written to a port.
+Which bank is paged-in depends on a value that is written to a port.

 DeZog's memory models support IO bank switching.
 I.e. by writing to a port it can be determined what bank is currently visible (read/write).